 Which factors can lead to higher homeowners insurance rates?

-Now that 2020 is here, you may be getting ready to renew your homeowners insurance.
+Now you may be getting ready to renew your homeowners insurance.
 Leading up to your renewal period, your insurance provider will give you a summary of your coverage and alert you to any premium changes.
 If your premiums have gone up, there are many reasons that can explain the increase.
 Here are some of the factors that can result in home insurance premium increases.

 Factors that You Can Control